 Although each of the Citi medical plans offers comprehensive coverage, there are differences between the plans.
 Some high-level information is available in the table below.
-For HMO information, visit "2020 Insured HMOs" on page 113 or see the Health Plan Comparison Charts on Your Benefits ResourcesTM (YBRTM).
+For HMO information, visit "2021 Insured HMOs" on page 109 or see the Health Plan Comparison Charts on Your Benefits ResourcesTM (YBRTM).
 To access YBRTM, visit My Total Compensation and Benefits at www.totalcomponline.com, available from the Citi intranet and the Internet.

 Note: Precertification is required for certain procedures and services both in network and out of network.
-Penalties may apply.
+Penalties may apply if precertification is not obtained.
 Call your plan at the number listed on the back of your ID card for details.